robinsun2018/redis/README.default.md

 is defined.
 The following are the most important steps in order to startup the Redis server.

-1. `initServerConfig()` sets up the default values of the `server` structure.
+* `initServerConfig()` sets up the default values of the `server` structure.
-* 初始化服务端配置信息，设置服务器启动的默认值

-2. `initServer()` allocates the data structures needed to operate, setup the listening socket, and so forth.
+* `initServer()` allocates the data structures needed to operate, setup the listening socket, and so forth.
-* 初始化服务器

-3. `aeMain()` starts the event loop which listens for new connections.
+* `aeMain()` starts the event loop which listens for new connections.

-* 开启监听新连接的事件循环

 There are two special functions called periodically by the event loop:

-有两个特别的函数会被时间循环周期性地调用

 1. `serverCron()` is called periodically (according to `server.hz` frequency), and performs tasks that must be performed from time to time, like checking for timed out clients.
-* 周期性根据server.hz的频率周期性调用  ，而且执行那些必须一直执行的任务，例如检查客户端超时

 2. `beforeSleep()` is called every time the event loop fired, Redis served a few requests, and is returning back into the event loop.
-* 每次循环触发都会调用“beforeSleep()”,Redis处理了一些请求，并返回到事件循环

 Inside server.c you can find code that handles other vital things of the Redis server:
-* 其他处理其他事情的重要函数如下

-* `call()` is used in order to call a given command in the context of a given client.调用客户端的指令
+* `call()` is used in order to call a given command in the context of a given client.
-* `activeExpireCycle()` handles eviction of keys with a time to live set via the `EXPIRE` command.处理设置了ttl的key
+* `activeExpireCycle()` handles eviciton of keys with a time to live set via the `EXPIRE` command.
-* `freeMemoryIfNeeded()` is called when a new write command should be performed but Redis is out of memory according to the `maxmemory` directive. 清理内存
+* `freeMemoryIfNeeded()` is called when a new write command should be performed but Redis is out of memory according to the `maxmemory` directive.
-* The global variable `redisCommandTable` defines all the Redis commands, specifying the name of the command, the function implementing the command, the number of arguments required, and other properties of each command.redis全局指令集
+* The global variable `redisCommandTable` defines all the Redis commands, specifying the name of the command, the function implementing the command, the number of arguments required, and other properties of each command.

 networking.c
 ---